Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/system-architecture/design.md

 Use Case 2 Discription
 </summary>

-</p>1.
-User in the Discord community receives a notification at a random time of day that they have received a prompt from the BeReal bot</p>
+1. User in the Discord community receives a notification at a random time of day that they have received a prompt from the BeReal bot
-</p>2.
-User opens Discord.</p>
+2. User opens Discord.
-</p>3.
-User responds to the random prompt by taking a picture and uploading it.</p>
+3. User responds to the random prompt by taking a picture and uploading it.
-</p>4.
-User replies to the BeReal bot with their response to the prompt, which is sent to the moderator.</p>
+4. User replies to the BeReal bot with their response to the prompt, which is sent to the moderator.
-</p>5.
-User waits for approval status from the BeReal bot.</p>
+5. User waits for approval status from the BeReal bot.

 </details>